tigonguyen/scalable-azure-IAAS/README.md

 az group create --location southeastasia --name scalable-iaas
 ```
 Here, we have 2 cases:
 - If you have your own `Vault` server for storing secrets, you can use `web-server-vault.json` template for building image.
-Rememmber, `VAULT_ADDR` and `VAULT_TOKEN` are required to be configured first.
+Rememmber, `VAULT_ADDR` and `VAULT_TOKEN` environment variables are required to be configured first.
 ```
 ## On windows systems
 $env:VAULT_ADDR="<YOUR-VAULT-SERVER-ADDRESS>"